FedML-AI/doc.fedml.ai/docs/deploy/create_model.md

 ## What's next?
+Still not sure how to on board your model card to TensorOpera AI Platform?
+Look at those [Official Examples](https://github.com/FedML-AI/model-serve) written in Python.

-You can deploy the model card to different environments, like local, on-premise, or GPU Cloud.
+If you finished create your model card, then congratulations, you are ready to deploy the model card to different environments, like local, on-premise, or GPU Cloud.
 Follow the one of the following tutorials to learn how to deploy the model card.

 - [Deploy to Local](deploy_local.md)
 - [Deploy to On-premise](deploy_on_premise.md)